brycewray/hugo-site/content/posts/2022/02/static-tweets-eleventy-hugo/index.md

 description: "How to embed tweets while still protecting your visitors’ privacy."
 author: Bryce Wray
 date: 2022-02-07T12:00:00-06:00
-lastmod: 2022-08-15T08:09:00-05:00
+lastmod: 2022-08-24T08:55:00-05:00
 #initTextEditor: Ulysses
 discussionId: "2022-02-static-tweets-eleventy-hugo"
 ---

-**Update from the future in general (!)**: I continue to improve upon the [Hugo](https://gohugo.io) shortcode described herein.
-Any displayed tweets in this or other posts obviously will be rendered by the most current code available when the site is on Hugo --- with the only exception being when it serves a purpose to show a less well-rendered tweet, such as for a comparison between Hugo's standard `tweet` shortcode and my own shortcode.\
+**Update from the future in general (!)**: I continue to improve upon the shortcode described herein.
+Any displayed tweets in this or other posts obviously will be rendered by the most current code available --- with the only exception being when it serves a purpose to show a less well-rendered tweet, such as for a comparison between [Hugo](https://gohugo.io)'s [standard `tweet` shortcode](https://gohugo.io/content-management/shortcodes/#tweet) and my shortcode.\
 \
 **However**, in this or any other related post as the actual code changes, I will **not** change the post's code sample (for archival purposes) **unless** there's an overriding reason to change; *e.g.*, to correct a mistake that slipped past me during the editing process.\
 \